Croizet lede

 Croizet SAS is a cognac producer in France’s Grande Champagne district, and its history is grand to match: The company dates to 1805, when it was founded by Leon Croizet, a former sommelier to Napoleon Bonaparte’s High Command.

 Croizet’s success continued after it was bought out, two centuries later, by Marina Roy, chair of the since-dissolved Russian Wine Trust.
-Under Roy in 2011, Croizet sold a bottle of 1858 Cuvee Leonie cognac in Shanghai for more than $150,000 USD, earning it a buzzy Guinness record—one of three that Croizet touts on its website today—for the most expensive bottle of cognac sold at an auction.
+In 2011, Croizet again drew international attention, this time through a Hong Kong Affiliate, which sold a bottle of 1858 Cuvee Leonie cognac in Shanghai for more than $150,000 USD.
+The sale earned it a buzzy Guinness record—one of three that Croizet touts on its website today—for the most expensive bottle of cognac sold at an auction.

-But a Croizet director who presented that now-famous bottle, a Kharon investigation found, connects the French brand to a Hong Kong network far from the world of luxury liquor: suppliers of sensitive electronics to Russia during its war in Ukraine.
+But one of the Croizet Hong Kong directors who presented that now-famous bottle oversees a Hong Kong network far from the world of luxury liquor: suppliers of sensitive electronics to Russia during its war in Ukraine.

 A Russian takeover: The Russian Wine Trust purchased several other liquor companies in the broader Cognac region around the same time as Croizet’s 2007 takeover.
 These moves raised French concerns, which Roy was quick to address.

 “It is certainly not in the interest or the plans of Russian Wine Trust to produce anything except the best possible cognac,” she told the Times of London.
-The award-earning bottle appeared to confirm her statement.
+The award-earning bottle – presented for auction by Croizet Hong Kong – appeared to confirm her statement.
+Archived versions of Croizet SAS’s website listed the Hong Kong company at the time as its affiliate in Asia.

-Alexander Shponko, left, and Jason Gillott present the record 1858 Cuvee Leonie, in a screengrab of a video uploaded to Shponko’s YouTube channel.
+Alexander Shponko presents the record 1858 Cuvee Leonie, in a screengrab of a video uploaded to Shponko’s YouTube channel.

-The bottle was presented for auction by two directors at Croizet, Jason Gillott and Alexander Shponko, who together had established Croizet Hong Kong Limited; that marked the expansion of the brand from France into Asia, according to a Croizet product description on an online retailer page.
-Shponko also directs and 100% owns Croizet Exports Limited, which is based in Hong Kong as well.
+The bottle was presented for auction by two individuals, Alexander Shponko and a business partner, who together had established Croizet Hong Kong Limited in 2007, a few months after Marina Roy’s takeover of Croizet SAS; that marked the expansion of the brand from France into Asia, according to a Croizet product description on an online retailer page.
+Corporate records show Shponko and his business partner have co-owned Croizet Hong Kong, including most recently in an annual return filed in October 2025.
+Shponko separately directs and 100% owns Croizet Exports Limited, which is based in Hong Kong as well.

 Connecting the dots: Shponko has a stake in at least six Hong Kong-based companies in total, according to corporate records.
-Among them is Cuvee Importers Limited, which Gillott’s wife, Natalia Gillott, founded a year after the auctioning of the 1858 Cuvee Leonie.
-This past summer, the European Union imposed export restrictions against Cuvee Importers and Switzerland sanctioned it for operating in or supporting the Russian military, defense or security sectors.
+Among them is Cuvee Importers Limited, which was founded a year after the auctioning of the 1858 Cuvee Leonie.
+This past July, the European Union imposed export restrictions against Cuvee Importers for operating in or supporting the Russian military, defense or security sectors.

 According to trade data, Cuvee Importers has sent hundreds of shipments of items on the international Common High Priority List (CHPL) to Russia since the 2022 invasion, including to several companies that were, or have since been, sanctioned by the United States.
 Its transactions include: